 Relationships and Sexuality Workshop

-This workshop will provide a brief introduction and opportunity to explore relationships and sexuality for people with disabilities.
+This full day workshop will provide a brief introduction and opportunity to explore relationships and sexuality for people with disabilities.

 What you will learn

 - Social skills, relationships and sexuality from a human rights perspective

 Participants will take from the session an overview of the above, a knowledge of where to access resources and supports.
 There will also be the opportunity to reflect on where to from here for their service, practice and the people they support.

 The course is targeted towards service providers, clinicians, case coordinators and educators, however, anyone with an interest in the area is welcome to attend.